Home Inspection Tips For Buyers

 When to Consider a Pest and Dry Rot Test?

-Most inspectors will notice and note if they find any pest and dry rot issues during your comprehensive inspection.
+Most home inspectors in Vancouver, WA will notice and note if they find any pest and dry rot issues during your comprehensive inspection.
 If the problem is extensive or concerning, the inspector will generally recommend a pest and dry rot inspection.
 Some clients could be aware of potential pest & dry rot issues.
 Sometimes the sellers are legally required to disclose such issues.
 If that’s the case for the home you are purchasing, we highly recommend including the pest and dry rot add-on as part of your inspection day list!

 What Are Re-Inspections?
 Should You Consider It?